A self-consistent model of the plasma staircase and nonlinear Schr\"odinger equation with subquadratic power nonlinearity: Derivation of the L evy-fractional Fokker-Planck equation

 Here, $u$ is the speed of the wave, and $qu$ is the frequency.
 As usual, one evaluates the speed $u$ by balancing the regular force $F_R$ to the viscous term in the Langevin Eq.~(\ref{Lvin+A}), yielding $u = F_R/\eta$.
 It is noted that the basic condition in Eq.~(\ref{F2+}) is well satisfied for both the L\'evy processes and stationary convection, just highlighting the Markov property and the absence of trapping.
 Putting all the various pieces together, one obtains

-The next step is to substitute this into Eq.~(\ref{3+A}), and to allow $\Delta t \rightarrow 0$.
+from which Eq.~(\ref{F2+}) is evident.
+The next step is to substitute Eq.~(\ref{Tog+A}) into~(\ref{3+A}), and to allow $\Delta t \rightarrow 0$.
 Then, Taylor expanding on the left- and right-hand sides in powers of $\Delta t$, and keeping first non-vanishing orders, in the long-wavelength limit $q\rightarrow 0$ it is found that

 When inverted to configuration space, the latter equation becomes

 where the symbol $\partial^{\mu} / \partial |n|^\mu$ is defined by its Fourier transform as

 In the foundations of fractional calculus (e.g., Refs. \cite{Podlubny,Samko}) it is shown that, for $1 <\mu < 2$,